 Although our filming was limited to LA, we cast people from various parts of the country, and filmed them in a place that most looked like their respective hometowns.
 We supplemented their interviews with actual photography and footage from their hometowns, and the result proved to be a scalable and engaging campaign concept.

-In our first season, we filmed in 3 locations per state: a gateway city, a smaller city, and a rural area.
-Within each of these regions, our goal was to show the wide range of activities travelers could experience, while avoiding any obvious landmarks that would already be known.
-This was to feel like an insiders' look!
-We used photography to compliment the interviews, punctuating the recommendations like flashbacks or memories to the places referenced.
+In our first season, we filmed in 3 regions per state: a gateway city, a smaller city, and a rural area.
+Within each of these regions, our goal was to show the wide range of activities travelers could experience, while avoiding any obvious landmarks that wouldn't require local knowledge to find.
+This was to feel like an insiders' guide, not something from the tourism office!
+We used photography to compliment the interviews, enhancing the recommendations with detailed shots that feel like flashbacks or memories of the places referenced.

 In our second season, we filmed the areas most severely impacted by the brutal hurricane season of 2017.
 This posed a unique challenge to show areas that appeared to have fully recovered, when in fact, the recovery was still underway.
 While we were met with unique hurdles of verifying the post-hurricane existence of recommended businesses and experiences, frequent power shortages presented unique filming difficulties.